microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ### Serviceability

 SARIF files are often used in scenarios where it's important to know which tool, and which _version_ of the tool, produced the results.
+Therefore it's important for your tool to populate `run.tool.driver` with enough information to identify your tool and its version.

 ### What's next